 The MBA has long been prized as one of the best degrees for business leaders, and that’s because it’s true.
 An MBA will give you all the essential skills to run a business and to lead as well.
 You will have a well-rounded education that will allow you to always stay in the loop and be able to understand the concerns of any department, whether it’s manufacturing, IT, accounting, or human resources.

 The concentration you pick, however, will also make a big difference.
-Schools like Suffolk University, for instance, have a business intelligence concentration that would be perfect for anyone who wants to lead in the Big Data era.
+Schools like Suffolk University and Warrington college of business, for instance, have a business intelligence concentration that would be perfect for anyone who wants to lead in the Big Data era.
 Suffolk Online also has some more traditional options like finance, which continues to be one of the most common specializations among leaders in that sector.

 An MBA will teach you how to be a more effective communicator, and also understand what makes your employees tick.
 You’ll be able to motivate and mentor them.
 Your MBA background could also open doors to positions in the non-profit or public sector as well.